 If you miss a lab, contact your primary Laboratory Coordinator immediately.
 Request sample data for the lab experiment missed.
-The sample data is similar to what you may have obtained in lab and may help you study for homework and the practical quiz or lab report.
+The sample data is similar to what you may have obtained in lab and may help you study for homework and/or a lab report.
 You will be responsible for understanding the missed material, and normal deadlines always apply for completing homework on Sakai.
-For graphs and homework where a hard copy is required, please turn the assignment into your Primary Laboratory Coordinator the next lab, with a note requesting full credit due to your absence the prior lab session.